Employer of Record

 Payroll Cycle

 In Finland, wages are typically paid on the last day of each pay period, with pay periods commonly lasting two weeks or a month.
-According to the Employment Contracts Act, time-based pay, such as hourly or daily pay, must be paid at least twice a month.
-Salaried employees receive monthly payments.
-Performance-based work, including contract work, usually adheres to a pay period of no longer than two weeks.
+Under the Employment Contracts Act, time-based pay, such as hourly or daily pay, must generally be paid at least twice a month, while monthly salary can be paid once a month.
+Performance-based work usually follows a pay period of no longer than two weeks unless otherwise agreed or provided by a collective agreement.

-Wages must be deposited into the employee’s designated bank account and be available for withdrawal on the due date.
-The due date for wage payment is adjusted to the previous weekday if it falls on specific occasions, such as a Sunday or a public holiday.
-Cash payments are allowed only under compelling circumstances, and the employer must provide a receipt or verification if wages are paid in cash.
+Wages must be paid to the employee’s designated bank account and be available on the due date.
+If the due date falls on a Sunday, other religious holiday, Independence Day, May Day, Christmas Eve, Midsummer Eve, or a non-business Saturday, wages must be paid on the preceding weekday.
+Cash payments are allowed only for compelling reasons, and the employer must provide a receipt or other verification if wages are paid in cash.

 Employers are required to issue a pay slip with every wage payment, detailing the employee’s earnings during the relevant pay period.
-The pay slip includes information on working hours, hourly pay, and any additional increments.
-Standardization guidelines recommend specific details to be included on the pay slip, such as the employee’s and employer’s information, cumulative pay subject to withholding tax, tax withheld, and various increments.
+The pay slip should show the grounds on which the wages were determined.

-Upon termination of an employment relationship, the pay period ends, and the employee’s receivables fall due on the termination date.
-However, if the employer and employee agreed to a post-termination payment date during the employment relationship, or if a collective agreement specifies a pay period after termination, such provisions apply.
+Upon termination of an employment relationship, the employee’s receivables generally fall due on the termination date unless a post-termination payment date has been agreed during the employment relationship or follows from a collective agreement.

 Additionally, employers must report wage details to the Incomes Register.
-Employees can verify this information by checking the Incomes Register or confirming with their employer or payer.
-This reporting ensures transparency and compliance with tax regulations.
+Employees can verify this information through the Incomes Register or by confirming with their employer or payer.
+This reporting supports transparency and compliance with tax regulations.

 Mercans’ Payroll Capabilities